The Tugela Gorge and Amphitheatre is the classic out-and-back hike to amazing views of the Drakensberg Amphitheatre.

 The trail eventually reaches the river bed.
 Here you need to boulder hop as the path is no longer clear.
 Continue upwards.

-Another option to continue a bit further towards the mountains, is to avoid the narrow gorge altogether.
+Another option to continue a bit further towards the mountains is to avoid the narrow gorge altogether.
 To do this, you would take the ladder up the rock face before the gorge.
-However, this way is currently (2019) closed.
+However, this way was closed when we visited (2019).

 After having a break at the entrance of the gorge, we headed back the way we came.
 The views of the Amphitheatre were still lovely on the way back, one of the great sights of the Drakensberg.